The four-state verdict

 What this does NOT mean

 Not separable from luck does not mean bad wallet; it means the interval includes zero, so the record does not settle the question either way.
-Too concentrated is a flag on readability, not a verdict on the wallet or a suggestion of wrongdoing.
-Thin sample is not an insult; it is the refusal to read 12 positions as if they were 300.
+A concentrated style label is a note on how the money was made, not a verdict on the wallet or a suggestion of wrongdoing; it keeps the caveat that the dollar outcome rode on a few events and that concentrated records can mask gamed activity.
+Thin sample is not an insult; it is the refusal to read 12 positions, or 14 independent events, as if they were 300.
 And skilled is a property of the resolved past record: retrospective, in-sample, and uncorrected for multiple comparisons, which is exactly why the cohort-level work in lesson 9 exists.
-None of the four states is advice, and none is a forecast.
+None of the states is advice, and none is a forecast.

 Convexly publishes new methodology research roughly every 6-8 weeks plus the /learn series on a rolling cadence.
 Get the next paper in your inbox when it ships: